The Serious Cardiovascular Side Effects of Opioid Use

 “Recent CDC research has identified increasing injection drug use - tied to the US opioid epidemic - in rural and suburban areas across the country,” said CDC division director Dr. John Ward.

-Medical professionals are also seeing an increase in other intravenous drug-use related diseases as the opioid epidemic rages; new hepatitis C infections tripled between 2010 and 2015 and the Indiana State Health Department reported an HIV outbreak resulting from intravenous opioid use in 2015.
+Medical professionals are also seeing an increase in other intravenous drug-use-related diseases as the opioid epidemic rages; new hepatitis C infections tripled between 2010 and 2015, and the Indiana State Health Department reported an HIV outbreak resulting from intravenous opioid use in 2015.

 More than 30% of Americans are affected by acute or chronic pain conditions, and many turn to opioids for relief.
 The side effects of opioid use, however, can be grave.
 Opioids can result in mild to severe side effects – like the increases in cardiovascular disease mentioned here.